Market insight - global monthly outlook - July 2025

 Asia Pacific (ex Hong Kong ex China ex Japan)

 - Asia ex-Japan equities continued to rally during the month.
-Most of the regions delivered positive returns, in particular Taiwan and Korea outperformed the region.
+Most of the regions delivered positive returns, in particular Korea and Taiwan outperformed the region.

-- Taiwan's market posted positive returns for the month, outperforming the broader Asian region, driven by strong gains in the industrial and IT sectors.
-South Korea’s equity market advanced, supported by strong performance in the utilities and financial sectors.
+- Taiwan's market posted strong performance for the month, outperforming the broader Asian region, driven by the strengthening of TWD.
+IT and healthcare led the rally.

 Hong Kong and Mainland China (H-shares)